choose0or7/auratutorials-site/source/tutorials/aura-mini-hacks-contacts-context-app.md

 Notes:
 1. You may use JQuery or any other libraries for type-ahead feature.
-2. You may ise Twitter Bootstrap for CSS styling.
+2. You may use Twitter Bootstrap for CSS styling.

 # Prerequisite: